chaturaloka/tcSlackBuildNotifier/README.md

 ## Newly Added

-Adds random Chuck Norris quote in the footer of the slack message.
+Adds random Funny quote in the footer of the slack message.

+Choose either Yoda or Chuck Norris

 Posts Build Status to [Slack](http://www.slack.com)